RocketChat/docs-old/guides/administration/admin-panel/settings/oauth/other-oauth-setup.md

 ## Okta OAuth

-To be able to use Okta OAuth, you need to go to the OAuth section of your Rockrt.Chat settings and create a custom OAuth.
+To be able to use Okta OAuth, you need to go to the OAuth section of your Rocket.Chat settings and create a custom OAuth.

 Then head over to your [Okta developers panel](https://developer.okta.com) and create a new Sign in OAuth app for a web application. fill in all the required information and save.